Monica Mutsvangwa

-Monica Mutsvangwa is Zimbabwe's Minister of Information, Publicity and Broadcasting Services.
-She has held cabinet roles in both the Robert Mugabe government and the Emmerson Mnangagwa government.
+Monica Mutsvangwa is Zimbabwe's Minister of Women Affairs, Community, Small and Medium Enterprises Development.
+She previously served as the Minister of Information, Publicity and Broadcasting Services.
+Mutsvangwa has also held cabinet roles in both the Robert Mugabe government and the Emmerson Mnangagwa government.

 She has been active in Zimbabwe's politics since 2002 when she ran as a councillor in Harare's municipal elections.
 She is affiliated with Zanu-PF.
 In Robert Mugabe's government, she served as the Deputy Minister of Information, Media and Broadcasting Services and the Deputy Minister Macro-Economic Planning and Investment Promotion.